 According to colour psychology, certain shades can evoke positive or negative feelings about a business or organisation.
 Below, we have shared some of the dos and don’ts for your uniform colouring.

 Generally, any bright, statement colour is good for your volunteers’ uniforms, as these can stir up feelings of positivity, energy and joy.
 To help you get a good idea of which ones to choose, we have shared some of the best ones below:

 Colours to avoid

-There are no rules as to what colours you can and can’t use but, generally, you should avoid using the following colours in excess on your uniforms when hosting your fundraiser:
+There are no rules for what colours you can and can’t use but, generally, you should avoid using the following colours in excess on your uniforms when hosting your fundraiser:

 No matter how small you choose to make it, the logo of your team uniform will be an important part of easily spreading the word about your charity event.
 It can also ensure your whole team is recognisable and can be crucial for getting donations as you will all be identifiable as charity collectors.

 While some people may prefer to simply have the charity’s logo on the uniform to ensure all of the emphasis is on the cause, it’s also great to have your own team logo to show unity and commitment towards the fundraiser.
-The design of this is completely up to you but a play on images or using fun twists on the way letter forms are printed are all good ways to advertise the fun and light-hearted activities you’ll include at your charity event.
+The design of this is completely up to you but a play on images or using fun twists on the way letter forms are printed are all good ways to advertise the fun activities on offer at your charity event.

 Once you’ve designed your logo, you’ll need to think about the colours you want it to be.
 The shade you choose will need to stand out enough against the base colour of your uniform: it’s no good choosing black T-shirts and navy writing as this will be difficult for people to see.